chrisbanes/haze/docs/usage.md

   LazyColumn(
     modifier = Modifier
       .fillMaxSize()
-      .haze(
-        // Pass it the HazeState we stored above state = hazeState,
+      // Pass it the HazeState we stored above .haze(state = hazeState)
-        // Need to provide background color of the content backgroundColor = MaterialTheme.colorScheme.surface,
-      ),
   ) {
     // todo
   }